Archive product

 Description

 Paul Van Loo, Haute Couture Sketches, 1911.
 Drawing in ink and watercolor on paper of costume models.
-This sketch comes from a collection of 15 drawings and bears Van Loo's signature in the lower left corner, originating from a private residence in Milan and is in perfect condition.
+This sketch comes from a collection of 15 drawings and bears Van Loo's signature in the lower left corner.
+It originates from a private residence in Milan and is in perfect condition.
 The sheet is unmounted and unframed.

-The design originates from the Liberty era and depicts two elegant ladies dressed in sophisticated clothing and accessories.
+The design comes from the Liberty era and depicts two elegant ladies dressed in sophisticated outfits and accessories.

 The elegance of these stunning silhouettes is particularly noteworthy, brought to life by the decisive and confident features characteristic of the fashion designer, a professional of the time.

-These refined Art Nouveau and Art Deco style designs, as well as very rare and collectible pieces, are perfect for studio decor, reflecting an elegant, affluent world full of perspectives and helping to recreate the fascinating transformations that took place in costume fashion of that era, where women's fashion, reflecting women's emancipation, adapted to more functional and sporty clothing.
+These refined Art Nouveau and Art Deco style designs, as well as very rare and collectible pieces, are perfect for decorating a studio.
+They reflect an elegant, affluent world full of perspectives and help recreate the fascinating transformations that took place in costume design during those times, where women's fashion style—an expression of women's emancipation—adapted to more functional and sporty clothing.

 Beautiful antique furniture and accessories can be an excellent idea for interior decoration.
-Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a specific character and soul.
+Currently, there is a growing number of enthusiasts for high-quality vintage items that have a distinct character and soul.
 This is a nod to history, creating and designing classic and timeless furniture.
-There are many different styles in antique furniture, each with its distinctive features.
+There are many different styles in antique furniture, each with its own distinctive features.

-There are many styles characterizing antique furniture, but a few key ones stand out.
-Eclectic furniture refers to the 19th century, during which the Biedermeier style was prevalent.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
-Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Many styles characterize antique furniture, but a few are particularly notable.
+Eclectic furniture refers to the 19th century, especially the Biedermeier style.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
+Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
 Notable and interesting are antique products in Rococo and Louis XV styles.
 Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
 These were highly decorative pieces meant to shine with splendor and play a significant role in luxury.
-Unique, selectively used materials were employed to emphasize the grandeur of these items even more.
+Unique materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the past era.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of cabinets or broadly defined chest furniture.
-Here, too, there was an interest in mythology and ancient times, so supports and legs often took animal forms.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
+Renaissance furniture was quite heavy and solid, often using brown stains, moldings, sturdy bases, and reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
+They also drew inspiration from mythology and antiquity, with supports and legs often taking animal forms.

 The most important aspect of stylish antique furniture is originality.
-And this is ultimately crucial from the buyer's perspective, as many counterfeits circulate on the market.
+This is ultimately crucial from the buyer's perspective because many counterfeits circulate on the market.
 Luxury Products provides a certificate confirming the product's compliance with the actual description and photograph.
-We have art appraisers, historians, and experts from around the world at your disposal.Attributes / Details
+We have at your disposal art appraisers, historians, and experts from around the world.

 See catalog